Connect with others who understand.

 3. Respiratory Diseases

 MS-related breathing problems are common — more than 4,100 members of MyMSTeam report having breathing issues.
 Sometimes, they happen early in the disease or are caused by an infection.
-Other times, they’re the result of severe disability from MS that’s progressed to more advanced stages.
+Other times, they’re the result of severe disability from MS that has progressed to more advanced stages.
 In more advanced MS, the muscles needed for breathing can become weak.
 As a result, breathing gets tiring and harder to do.
 MS can also impact parts of the brain that control breathing, but this is rare.

 People with MS are more likely to get certain types of chronic respiratory diseases than others.
 For example, chronic obstructive pulmonary disease (COPD) is more common in MS. But people with MS have the same risk for asthma as everyone else.